Certified Mold Remediation Palmer, MA

 Old Palmer, Burleigh Park, and the Forest Lake corridor are full of post-war ranches built on shallow crawl spaces that sit close to the seasonal water table.
 Persistent Forest Lake ground moisture wicks up through joists and subfloor, growing surface mold across the underside of the house every summer in Palmer.

-Massachusetts residential property disclosure law requires mold history reporting on every sale.
-Professional remediation with lab-verified clearance documentation protects your Palmer listing value, whether you are selling a Three Rivers mill conversion, a Burleigh Park ranch, or a Bondsville mill-village property on the open market.
+Massachusetts follows caveat emptor, so there is no general seller disclosure statute for mold, but a seller cannot conceal or misrepresent a known problem and must answer truthfully when a buyer asks, and licensed agents carry a broader Chapter 93A duty.
+Professional remediation with lab-verified clearance documentation is what lets you answer it cleanly, and it protects your Palmer listing value, whether you are selling a Three Rivers mill conversion, a Burleigh Park ranch, or a Bondsville mill-village property on the open market.

 Stachybotrys In Three Rivers And Bondsville